bcgov/MOH-BCP-Enrolment/doc/SetupToolsEnvironment.md

 And obtain names, then delete, ie: oc delete en all-things-external all-things-external-builder

-apply the quickstart (for tools, make sure your default oc project is tools): cd /openshift/templates oc process -f quickstart.yaml NAMESPACE_PREFIX=e1aae2 -p ENVIRONMENT=tools | oc apply -f -
+apply the quickstart bcpweb to all (for tools, make sure your default oc project is tools): cd /openshift/templates oc process -f quickbcpweb-toall.yaml NAMESPACE=e1aae2-tools | oc apply -f -

 To check things out:
 The oc process should have created 3 networkpolicies and 2 network security policies.
 To check them: